-- Some models does not have humidity sensor.
+- Some models do not have humidity sensor.

-- Some models does not report the power/energy consumption.
+- Some models do not report the power/energy consumption.

-- Some models does not report the compressor frequency.
+- Some models do not report the compressor frequency.

-- The ‘total’ power sensor is updated every time 100 Wh are consumed by all the AC summed together.
+- The ‘Today’s total energy consumption’ and ‘Estimated power consumption’ sensor is updated every time 100 Wh are consumed by all different operating modes summed together.

 - The ‘cool/heat’ energy sensors are updated hourly with the previous hour energy consumption of a given mode and a given AC.

 - The ‘cool’ mode also includes the ‘fan’ and ‘dehumidifier’ modes’ power consumption.

 AirBase and SKYFi units exposes zones (typically rooms) that can be switched on/off individually.

 - will be ignored, just as the AirBase application is working.